mCRL2org/mCRL2/doc/sphinx/source/user_manual/showcases/Distributed_system_for_lifting_trucks.rst

 ^^^^^^^^^^^^^^^^^^^^
 Deadlock and safety properties violations detection by explicit state-space generation (breadth-first search).
-CADP toolset was used to model-check the properties formulated in regular alternation-free modal &mu;-calculus.
+CADP toolset was used to model-check the properties formulated in regular alternation-free modal µ-calculus.

 Equipment (computers, CPU, RAM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Models
 ^^^^^^
-The model is available as a part of the &mu;CRL Toolset.
+The model is available as a part of the µCRL Toolset.
 A translation of this model to mCRL2, performed by Bas Ploeger, is distributed with the mCRL2 Toolset.

 Organizational context